 Duties and responsibilities

-Here are some key responsibilities and duties you’ll likely have as an SEN Teaching Assistant:
+Here are some key responsibilities and duties you’ll likely have as an SEN teaching assistant:

 • Creating an engaging and stimulating environment tailored to the unique needs of the children you support.